-The purpose of the Good Samaritan Law is to guard individuals that support a victim during a medical emergency.
+The purpose of the Good Samaritan Law is to protect individuals that support an accident victim during a medical emergency.
 Many Good Samaritan laws are generated precisely for the overall public.
-The law undertakes that there is no medically skilled person available to support the casualty.
-Since the Good Samaritan usually does not have medical training, the law protects him or her from being responsible from injury or death caused to the victim during a medical emergency.
+The law undertakes that no medically skilled person like emergency medical personnel or medical professional is available to support the casualty.
+Since the Good Samaritan usually does not have medical training, the law protects them from being responsible for injury or death caused to the victim during a medical emergency.
 Each law looks after different individuals.

-Ultimately, the good Samaritan laws state that when supporting in an emergency condition, as long as you only do as much as a good and sensible person with your level of training would do in the same situation and also you do not expect compensation for adaptation aid, then you are not legally held responsible for any injury or death that may occur.
+The law state that when giving aid in an emergency, as long as you only do as much as a reasonable and sensible person with your level of training would do in the same situation, and also you do not expect compensation for adaptation aid.
+In addition, you are not legally held responsible for any injury or death that may occur.
 However, note the section about discretion and training.
-If, for example, you aren’t trained to perform CPR, and you perform it anyway, then you may be held responsible if the person gets injured.
-These laws were considered to allow people to help others without panic of being sued or prosecuted if something went wrong.
+If, for example, you aren’t trained to perform CPR and perform it anyway, you may be held responsible if the person gets injured.
+These laws were considered to allow people to help others without the panic of being sued or prosecuted if something went wrong.

-In specific states, Good Samaritan laws only cover medically trained rescuers, while other states spread protection to the universal public.
-The Good Samaritan idea is regularly applied in the courts, which means a case going that far may still be ruled in favor of the rescuer who was trying to help.
-What Good Samaritan laws do for rescuers is offer a get-out-of-court-free card.
-In other words, unpaid rescuers may conquer in court with or without a Good Samaritan law, but it’s a lot cheaper if they have the protection.
+In specific states, Good Samaritan laws only cover medically trained rescuers, while other states spread legal protection to the universal public.
+If you receive any compensation for helping in rendering emergency care, they can no longer be considered a good Samaritan, and therefore, the liability protections no longer apply.
+However, the Good Samaritan idea is regularly used in the courts, which means a case may still be ruled in favor of the lay rescuer trying to give medical care.
+What Good Samaritan laws do for lay rescuers is offer a get-out-of-court-free card.

-Good Samaritan laws were originally projected to protect physicians and others with medical training.
-Over time, court decisions and legislative changes have helped some laws change to include untrained rescuers who render aid.
-There are numerous versions of Good Samaritan laws.
+Good Samaritan laws were initially projected to protect physicians and others with medical training.
+However, court decisions and legislative changes have helped some laws change to include untrained rescuers who render aid over time.
+As a result, there are numerous versions of Good Samaritan laws.